 Then turn out into a floured surface and knead for 5-10 minutes so the dough springs back when you poke it

 Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp cloth, leave to rise in a warm place for at least 2 hours or until doubled in size

 With floured hands knock back the dough and shape into a ball.
 Divide into small golf sized balls.
-Cover with muslin cloth and leave to rise for another hour
+Cover and leave to rest as you prepare the meat mixture

 Turn on the oven on the highest setting (usually 230°C/450F)

 To assemble the pies

 Roll the small dough balls into very thin rounds (approx 3 mm) adding a little flour to avoid sticking